Informatics staff and student expenses guidance

 Travel on university business

 - All travel must be pre-approved by the budget holder.
 In the case of research grants, the budget holder is usually the Principal Investigator (PI).
 It is School policy that all travel beyond geographical Europe requires approval of the Head of School (which may be delegated).

 - First class rail travel is permissible for journeys of over two hours, if work is required to undertaken on the journey.
 Sleepers should always be first class.
 Otherwise, standard rail travel should be utilised.

-- Rail and flight bookings of less than £300 may be made direct with the airline.
+- Rail and flight bookings of less than £300 may be made direct with the rail company or airline.

 - For rail and flight bookings with a cost of more than £300, a quote should always be obtained from the University travel agent (Key Travel).
 Alternative providers may be used if they can provide a significantly better value quote and/or superior service.
 The reason for using an alternative provider must be documented.

 - Premium economy or business class flights may be considered for longer flights in certain circumstances.
 Always seek the advice of your admin support office before making such bookings.
 Where available, premium economy should always be considered as an alternative to business class.
 It is School policy that all non-economy flights require approval of the Head of School (which may be delegated).

 - Hotel accommodation outside Edinburgh should be booked through Key Travel unless there is a good reason otherwise.
 This reason should be documented.

 - There is no financial allowance for staying with friends or relatives.

 - University travel insurance must be arranged for all overseas visits.
 A risk assessment must be provided, where required.